-Students must receive their grant amount prior to their departure.
+Students must receive their grant amount prior to their departure from Australia.

-In the 2017 round, around 25 per cent of funding is available for Multi-year Mobility Projects that meet an additional selection criterion and are approved to run for up to two additional years beyond the Single-term Mobility Project Completion Date of 30 June 2018 (i.e. between 1 January 2017 and 30 June 2020).
-Applicants cannot submit the same project proposal for Single term and Multi-Year Funding.
+In the 2019 round, around 25 per cent of funding is available for Multi-year Mobility Projects that meet an additional selection criterion and are approved to run for up to two additional years beyond the Single‑term Mobility Project Completion Date of 30 June 2020.
+Applicants cannot submit the same project proposal for single term and Multi-year Funding.

-Mobility Projects that incorporate Private Sector Sponsorship beyond the provision of Internships, Mentorships and briefings will be given preference in the selection process (see Selection Criterion 7).
+Applications which meet the criteria for Mobility Partnerships will be given preference in the selection process (see Selection Criterion 7).

-Universities are encouraged to use the New Colombo Plan Internship and Mentorship Network portal to identify Private Sector Organisations that are willing to consider collaborating to establish innovative Mobility Projects.
+Applicants may wish to use the New Colombo Plan Internship and Mentorship Network among other sources to identify Private Sector Organisations that may be willing to enter into Mobility Partnerships.

 2.6 Administration Funding

-The Applicant may apply for administration funding for each Mobility Project, calculated at 10 per cent of total Student Grants sought for that project.
+The Applicant may apply for administration funding for each Mobility Project.
 Administration funding can be used for administration purposes associated with Mobility Project management, including but not limited to:

 - arranging, negotiating and researching details of the Mobility Project;